Urgent Prescriptions

 Urgent Prescriptions / Urgent Medications

 Your urgent request will be reviewed by our Clinical Team.
-Urgent requests may be processed by the next working day depending on the assessment of your request.
+If approved, it may be processed by the next working day depending on the assessment of urgency.

-If medication has been lost and it is a controlled drug, then this must be reported to the police to gain a crime reference number and note the crime reference number on request.
+• Controlled drugs: If medication has been lost and it is a controlled drug, this must be reported to the police before requesting a replacement.
+A crime reference number must be provided.

 Prescription collection processing times